btittelbach/mycete/README.md

 join_welcome_text="Welcome!
-Warning: Everything you say I will toot and/or tweet to the world if it starts with t>" admins_can_redact_user_status=false image_timeout_minutes = 60 image_timeout_warning = "Hey, more than 1 hour ago you added images that I'm now going to attach to your toot/tweet.
+Warning: Everything you say I will toot and/or tweet to the world if it starts with t>" admins_can_redact_user_status=false image_timeout_minutes = 60
+#alternateoption:# image_timeout_duration = 60m
+image_timeout_warning = "Hey, more than 1 hour ago you added images that I'm now going to attach to your toot/tweet.
 Just letting you know.
-Delete them first if that is not what you want."
+Delete them first if that is not what you want." poststuffreminder_timeout=10d poststuffreminder_msg="Hey, you wanted to be reminded to post something after 10d of inactivity.
+People are curious!"

 [twitter]
 consumer_key=